 Identifying Key Behaviors

 Lying, covering up, explaining away, or ignoring compulsive sexual behaviors are some of the unhealthy ways we may cope.
 We stifle the inner voice telling us something is wrong.
 We accept promises like "it won't happen again" many times over, and in effect, enable the addiction.
 With the denial of reality, our lives become increasingly unmanageable.
 Our efforts to control escalate in an attempt to alleviate the strain.
-We tell ourselves that if only we could somehow change—for example, be more (or less) attractive, provocative, intelligent, competent—we could change another person's sexual behavior.
+We tell ourselves that if only we could somehow change—be more (or less) attractive, provocative, intelligent, competent—we could change another person's sexual behavior.

 Do you: